Apple’s mid-September annual reveal event brought the typical buzz, media coverage and consumer interest in new products.

 A History of Reveals

 The reveal event has long been a core part of Apple’s business strategy for 40 years.
 Under its visionary founder, Steve Jobs, the events were must-see debuts for computer enthusiasts.
 In 1977, it announced the Apple II at the West Coast Computer Faire.
 It has used major events to introduce the iMac, iPod, iPhone, iPad and Apple Watch.
+If you want to experience the amazing uses of an Apple iMac, it might be worth looking to rent a computer as the costs of buying outright can be huge.

 While the tradition that Jobs began continues today the events have shifted from new products to incremental changes.
 Instead of revolutionary new events, we get devices that are a little bigger or have a few new features.